Academic achievement among different groups in Germany

-This article incorporates information from the article Migrationshintergrund on the German Wikipedia.

-Differences in academic achievement among different ethnic groups in Germany is a topic that has drawn the interest of the German academic and scientific communities.
+Differences in academic achievement among different ethnic groups in Germany are topics that have drawn the interest of the German academic and scientific communities.

 To properly understand ethnic group differences in academic attainment in Germany, it must be understood that different ethnic groups in Germany have different histories of immigration.
 For example, one reason why the Italians are doing so poorly is that most of their ancestors arrived as unskilled Gastarbeiter.
 However socioeconomic factors cannot explain all the differences.
 The Spanish, for example, also arrived as Gastarbeiter, but soon started moving up the social ladder.
 This difference has been attributed to culture.

 In Germany Hauptschulen, Realschulen and Gymnasien (schools of the tripartite system) exist alongside comprehensive schools such as the Gesamtschule.
 Most of the studies presented in this article deal only with the schools of the tripartite system and do not consider students attending a comprehensive.

 Persons holding different citizenships

 A study released by the OECD showed that immigrants in Germany perform much less well at school than their counterparts elsewhere, and they are also less likely to attend selective schools such as the Realschule or the Gymnasium (university preparatory school).

 German scientist Dietrich Thränhardt commented that statements about immigrants were not meaningful, as immigrants come from a number of countries and immigrants from some countries were doing well, while others were doing poorly.

 One of the groups performing least well were students of Italian citizenship, who were more likely to attend a special education school than a Gymnasium.
 Most Italian students attended a Hauptschule.

 Students holding Spanish, Russian, Croatian, or Bosnian citizenship were more likely to attend a Realschule or a Gymnasium than they were to attend a Hauptschule.
-They were achieving as well as Germans.
+They were achieving as well as the Germans.

 Students holding a Turkish passport were more likely to attend the Hauptschule (a school that teaches at a slower path than Realschule or Gymnasium), however some groups holding a Turkish passport such as the Alevi were more successful.

 Ethnic group differences

 Second generation Greek students were more likely to attend a Gymnasium (college preparatory school) than their ethnic German counterparts.
 The same was true for students belonging to the Chinese or the Jewish-Russian minority.

-No other ethnic group in Germany were as successful as the Vietnamese, 50% of whom attended a Gymnasium, and the Koreans, 70% of whom held at least a high school diploma or higher.
+No other ethnic group in Germany was as successful as the Vietnamese, 50% of whom attended a Gymnasium, and the Koreans, 70% of whom held at least a high school diploma or higher.

 Educational attainment of Muslim students differed by ethnic group.
 While 50.2% of students from Iran attended either a Realschule or a Gymnasium, only 12.7% of Lebanese students attended one of those schools.

 The following tables use the German grading system.
 1 is the best grade, and 6 is the worst.
 Former Yugoslavian students will be considered as one group in the following tables; however differences exists between different ethnic groups from former Yugoslavia when it come to educational attainment.

 Academic grades differed by ethnic groups: